 You lost me at dress.
 My legs have an OK shape, but the left one looks like a roadmap.
 I would rather not show that off even in pantyhose.
 Three silky black pieces, including straight fitting pants and an understated necklace, serve me much better than a dress, and I am so much more comfortable.
 The only dress I own is a black tank dress, which is long with a high slit.
 I can dress it up or down and layer over it.

 5. Ballet Flats.

-From the shape of the round toes to the very flat soles, these shoes are just wrong for me.
-A fellow once told me that if my feet were any smaller, I would be walking on my ankles.
+These shoes are just wrong for me, from the shape of the round toes to the very flat soles.
+A fellow once told me that I would be walking on my ankles if my feet were any smaller.
 I need a shoe with more visual weight than a ballet flat to balance my feet with my body.

 6. Knee High-Boots.

 Not with these wide calves!
 I prefer a short bootie style or an over-the-knee style with an accommodating wide elastic band at the back.